rundfunk47/stinsen/README.md

 }
 ```

 You can also fetch references for coordinators that have appeared earlier in the tree, for instance, if you want to switch the tab.
-This `@EnvironmentObject` can be put into a ViewModel if you wish to follow the MVVM-C Architectural Pattern.

 Stinsen out of the box has three different kinds of `Coordinatable` protocols your coordinators can implement: